Helmuth and Annemarie Sell

 Dr. Helmut Sell (1898–1956) and his wife Annemarie (1896–1972) were German Holocaust rescuers living in Berlin during the Third Reich.
 In 1981, they were posthumously honored as "Righteous among the Nations" by Yad Vashem at a ceremony in Jerusalem.
 In October 2002, the medal was finally presented to the children of the Sells at a ceremony in Schenectady, New York.

-Dr. Sell owned a small factory for fine mechanical parts at the Englische Strasse in Berlin-Dahlem.
-In March 1943, he hired as a delivery boy a Jewish youth who had been living illegally on the streets of Berlin since May 1942.
-Dr. Sell did not realize at the time that the boy, who showed up dressed in a Hitler Youth uniform, was a disguised Jew.
-When, three weeks later, the boy, Ezra Ben Gershom, confided his true identity, Sell responded by identifying himself as an old-time Social Democrat and a sworn enemy of the Nazi regime.
+In 1933, Dr. Sell resigned as his position at Siemens AG in order to avoid joining the Nazi Party.
+At that time, Siemens required all department heads to be party members.
+He then opened a small factory for fine mechanical parts at the Englische Strasse in Berlin-Dahlem.

+In March of 1943, he hired as a delivery boy a Jewish youth named Ezra Feinberg who had been living illegally on the streers of Berlin under the name Wilhelm Schneider since May 1942 when his parents were deported.
+The elder Feinbergs would not survive the camps.
+Dr. Sell did not realize that Schneider, who showed up dressed in a Hitler Youth uniform, was actually an illegal Jew.
+When, three weeks later Ezra confided his true identity, Sell responded by identifying himself as an old-time Social Democrat and a sworn enemy of the Nazi regime.

-Sell arranged forged travel documents for the boy, which purported to prove that he was going to Vienna at the behest of the German armaments industry.
-On the last nights before the journey, he sheltered Gershom in his own home in Potsdam, and provided him with food and counsel.
+Sell arranged forged travel documents for the boy, which purported to prove that he was going to Budapest at the behest of the German armaments industry.
+On the last nights before the journey, he sheltered young Ezra in his own home in Potsdam, and provided him with food and counsel.
 Dr. Sell's wife Annemarie was also party to the secret.

 On May 28, 1981, Yad Vashem recognized Dr. Helmuth and Annemarie Sell as Righteous Among the Nations.